maddenp/nml/README.md

 ```
 % cat say.sh
 #!/bin/sh
-echo "The value of i is $(nml --no-prefix --get b:i nl)"
+echo "The value of i is $(nml --in nl --no-prefix --get b:i)"

 % ./say.sh
 The value of i is 88
 ````